Student Conduct: Parents' / Guardians' and Students' Responsibilities

 - are to compel their child to properly conduct himself or herself in accordance with the policies of the Board related to student behavior;

 - should be informed that inappropriate conduct or behavior on the part of their child may result in suspension from school and such suspensions will be reported to the Superintendent and District Attorney by school administrators;

 - will be subject to prosecution by the District Attorney on the third suspension of their child pursuant to Section 16-28-12, Code of Alabama;

 - may be referred to the District Attorney's office on the first or second suspension if, in the opinion of the Principal, the offense committed by their child warrants such action.

-- become familiar with the contents of the Student-Parent Information Guide.
+Students enrolled in the Tuscaloosa County School System are to obey all school policies, rules, and regulations and become familiar with the contents of the Student-Parent Information Guide.